moozer/Plask/Plask/src/testData/Sem_A/Class_A/Introduction.md

 Optional metadata (for all section):

 * status: writes the status text in *italics*.
 Used for stuff like "TBD", "Draft" or "review the part about ...".
 A magic value is "exclude", which will hide the section.

+A note on SemesterSchedule.csv

+* Internal structure is

+	* Course: the course name
+	* Teacher: the teachers initials
+	* ECTS: a float value of the ECTS size of the course
+	* Weeks: the weeks where the course is running (with the same number of lessons).
+Support dash and comma, ie. 4-7,9 for weeks 4,5,6,7 and 9
+	* Lessons: the number of lessons in the week(s) specified in the "weeks" column
+	* Link: The link to the course plan. "." is the default internal Plask reference and other values is used as URL.